Introducing Multidimensional Dirac-Hestenes Equation: Decomposition of an element of the left ideal

 \begin{rem} If we replace $Q'^{(0)}$ by $\cl^{(0)}_{1,2d-1}$ in the statement of Lemma \ref{Yt=0}, then the new statement will not be valid.
 Let us present an example for the case $d=3$.
 If $Y = e^{12}-e^{34} \in \cl^{(0)}_{1,5}$, then we get $Yt = -it+it=0$. \end{rem}

-\begin{proof} An element $c^{\mu}$ is an odd or even basis element of the algebra $Q$.
-Since $Y$ belongs to $Q'^{(0)}$, it is convenient to consider auxiliary elements $\{f^{\mu}\}$ instead of $\{c^{\mu}\}$.
-The elements $\{f^{\mu}\}$ belong to $Q'^{(0)}$:
+\begin{proof} An element $c^{k}$ is an odd or even basis element of the algebra $Q$.
+Since $Y$ belongs to $Q'^{(0)}$, it is convenient to consider auxiliary elements $\{f^{k}\}$ instead of $\{c^{k}\}$.
+The elements $\{f^{k}\}$ belong to $Q'^{(0)}$:

-Using property (\ref{et}), we rewrite the basis $\{\tau^{\mu}\}$ of $L(t)$ in the following form:
+Using property (\ref{et}), we rewrite the basis $\{\tau^{k}\}$ of $L(t)$ in the following form:

-Let us decompose $Y$ into four sums: the first sum does not contain $e^{12}$; the second sum, conversely, contains $e^{12}$; the third sum contains $e^1$ and does not contain $e^2$; the fourth sum, conversely, contains $e^2$ and does not contain~$e^1$.
+Let us decompose $Y$ into four sums: the first sum contains neither $e^1$ nor $e^2$; the second sum, conversely, contains $e^{1}$ and $e^2$; the third sum contains $e^1$ and does not contain $e^2$; the fourth sum, conversely, contains $e^2$ and does not contain~$e^1$.